stratdev3/SimpleW/documentation/docs/guide/what-is-simplew.md

 SimpleW’s architecture and motivations behind its core design choices :

 - **Pure C# (100% managed code)**, running on .NET 8 or later.
-- **Built on top of native sockets**, no `HttpListener` inside.
+- **Built on top of native sockets**, no HttpListener inside.
 - **Compiled delegate**, close to hard-coded method calls.
 - **Event model**, low latency and low memory.
 - **Cross‑platform support**, Windows/Linux/Android/macOS.
-- **Single dependency**: `Newtonsoft.Json` for serialization/deserialization
+- **Single dependency**: Newtonsoft.Json for serialization/deserialization
 - **NuGet package available**, easy to integrate

+It is based in the great [NetCoreServer](https://github.com/chronoxor/NetCoreServer) socket server.

 ## Use Cases

-- **High‑Performance Microservices**
+- **High‑Performance**

-In a distributed microservice architecture, network efficiency and observability are critical.
-SimpleW’s native socket server delivers minimal network overhead, ensuring fast request throughput and low latency.
-With built‑in WebSocket capabilities, it can handle real‑time bidirectional communication without additional libraries.
+When network efficiency and observability are critical, **SimpleW ensures fast request throughput and low latency**.
 Coupled with automatic OpenTelemetry instrumentation, you gain full visibility into request flows, latency, and error rates—enabling you to scale horizontally with confidence.

+- **Rapid API Prototype**

+When you need to **deliver a proof‑of‑concept API in record time**, SimpleW excels.
+Its minimal configuration lets you define endpoints in just a few lines of code.
+With JSON serialization handled automatically and no heavyweight server plumbing to configure, developers can focus on business logic from the very first compile.

+- **Embedded Service**

+When resources are constrained, SimpleW’s **tiny memory footprint and makes it ideal for lightweight background services**, command‑and‑control agents, or any situation where simplicity and reliability are paramount.

 - **static site**

 Need to ship a single‑page app or docs alongside your API?
-With SimpleW you point to a folder (e.g. wwwroot), mount it under a URL, and in milliseconds your HTML, CSS, JS and images are served with correct MIME types and smart caching—no heavy framework required.
+With SimpleW you point to a folder (e.g. wwwroot), mount it under a URL, and in milliseconds all your files are served with caching—no heavy framework required.
 Fast, lean, and ready for your Vue.js dashboard or static site...

-- **Embedded Service**

-For scenarios where resources are constrained, SimpleW’s tiny memory footprint and single‑executable deployment model shine.
-It boots instantly at system startup, requires virtually no configuration files, and supports multiple architectures including x64 and ARM.
-This makes it ideal for lightweight background services, command‑and‑control agents, or any situation where simplicity and reliability are paramount.

-- **Rapid API Prototype**

-When you need to spin up a proof‑of‑concept API in record time, SimpleW excels.
-Its minimal configuration lets you define endpoints and data contracts in just a few lines of code.
-With JSON serialization handled automatically and no heavyweight server plumbing to configure, developers can focus on business logic from the very first compile.
-The result is a prototype that can be demoed to stakeholders within hours rather than days.

 ## Why this library ?